oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### Edge tables

-A vertex table provides an edge for each row of the underlying table.
+An edge table provides an edge for each row of the underlying table.

 ```bash
 EdgeTable                      ::= <TableName> <TableAlias>? <KeyClause>?